On the role of Allee effect and mass migration in survival and extinction of a species: Proofs

-$ii)$ Let $\xi_t$ be a continuous-time Galton-Watson process without spatial structure starting from $|\eta_0|\leq \xi_0$ individuals.
+(ii) Let $\xi_t$ be a continuous-time Galton--Watson process without spatial structure starting from $|\eta_0|\leq\xi_0$ individuals.
 We couple the total number of particles of the two processes.
 Each individual in both processes breeds at rate $1$ (except for $\eta_t$ when the full carrying capacity of the site is reached) and dies at rate $\phi$.
 Since we are interested in the total number of particles, migrations do not count in this coupling.
-Therefore $|\eta_t|\leq \xi_t$ for all $t\geq 0$.
-If $\xi_0$ is finite and $\phi\geq 1$ then the Galton-Watson process gets extinct; this implies that $\eta_t$ dies out for any $\phi \geq 1$.\\ Assume now that $\eta_{0}\in \OmN$; we prove that the process gets extinct when $\phi>1$.
-By translation invariance, for each $t>0$
+Therefore $|\eta_t|\leq\xi_t$ for all $t\geq0$.
+If~$\xi _0$ is finite and $\phi\geq1$, then the Galton--Watson process becomes extinct; this implies that $\eta_t$ dies out for any $\phi\geq1$.

+Assume now that $\eta_{0}\in\OmN$; we prove that the process becomes extinct when $\phi>1$.
+By translation invariance, for each $t>0$,

-and by Gronwall's Lemma the process converges to $0$ uniformly with respect to $x$.
-By Corollary $\ref{monotonicity1}$ the process dies out for each $\phi>1$.\\
+and by Gronwall's lemma the process converges to $0$ uniformly with respect to $x$.
+By Corollary \ref{monotonicity1} the process dies out for each $\phi>1$.